MicrosoftDocs/entra-docs/docs/external-id/customers/overview-customers-ciam.md

 ms.author: mimart
 ms.custom: it-pro

-#Customer intent: As a dev, devops, or it admin, I want to learn about identity solutions for external-facing apps
+#Customer intent: As a dev, devops, or it admin, I want to learn about identity solutions for apps for consumers and business customers.
 ---

 # Overview: Secure your apps using External ID in an external tenant

 Microsoft Entra External ID includes Microsoft's customer identity and access management (CIAM) solution.
-For organizations and businesses that want to make their apps available to consumers, External ID makes it easy to add CIAM features like self-service registration, personalized sign-in experiences, and customer account management.
+For organizations and businesses that want to make their apps available to consumers and business customers, External ID makes it easy to add CIAM features like self-service registration, personalized sign-in experiences, and customer account management.
 Because these CIAM capabilities are built into Microsoft Entra ID, you also benefit from platform features like enhanced security, compliance, and scalability.

 :::image type="content" source="media/overview-customers-ciam/overview-ciam.png" alt-text="Diagram showing an overview customer identity and access management." border="true":::